ShahanaFarooqui/lightning/doc/lightning-splice_update.7.md

 `splice_update` is a low level RPC command which updates the active channel splice associated with `channel_id`.

-*channel\_id* is the channel id of the channel being spliced.

-*psbt* is the base 64 encoded PSBT returned from `splice_init` with any changes added by the user.

 `splice_update` must be called repeatidly until the result `commitments_secured` is `true`.
 Each time `splice_update` is called, it will return a new PSBT that may have changes.
 In the simplest case, you take the returned `psbt` and pass